-A long Ocean Avenue, alfresco dining spots, pastel-hued hotels, palm-lined Palisades Park and the distinctive Tongva Park provide enviable beachfront hangouts.
-One of the most iconic Santa Monica neighborhoods, Ocean Front Walk, home of the Original Muscle Beach, still flexes its charm with a collection of rings, parallel bars and balance bars plied by bodybuilders, yogis and other assorted sun-worshippers.
+Along Ocean Avenue, alfresco dining spots, pastel-hued hotels, palm-lined Palisades Park and the distinctive Tongva Park provide enviable beachfront hangouts.
+One of the most iconic Santa Monica neighborhoods, Ocean Front Walk, boasts the Original Muscle Beach, and still flexes its charm with a collection of rings, parallel bars and balance bars plied by bodybuilders, yogis and other assorted sun-lovers.
 Bikes and skateboards drift down the Marvin Braude Bike Trail in an aimless procession of fun.
-Perched over the Pacific, revel in a delectable slice of West Coast nostalgia by visiting the historical Santa Monica Pier, featuring the world’s only solar-powered Ferris wheel, the century-old Looff Hippodrome and the aquarium, attracts families, couples and friends each reveling in a delectable slice of West Coast nostalgia.
+Perched over the Pacific, revel in a delectable slice of West Coast nostalgia by visiting the historical Santa Monica Pier, featuring the world’s only solar-powered Ferris wheel, the century-old Looff Hippodrome and the all-ages aquarium.

-With a stunning selection of East Coast-style shellfish and a sunset-over-the-Pacific view to match, Blue Plate Oysterette has been a local favorite since its launch in 2009.
+With a stunning selection of East Coast-style shellfish and a sunset view to match, Blue Plate Oysterette has been a local favorite since its launch in 2009.
 The late famed food critic Jonathan Gold hailed its oysters as “impeccably fresh,” but no one will argue if you opt for the classic fish and chips or decadent lobster tacos.
 If seafood isn’t the vibe, try their sister restaurant, Blue Plate Taco.
 Known for its use of fresh and sustainably farmed ingredients, gourmands are sure to enjoy amazing Mexican cuisine.
 Find seasonal specials here, like red pozole or Mexican street-style elote.

-Del Frisco’s Grille is a modern American grill overlooking the Pier that has endeared itself to discriminating diners with its creative twists on comfort foods from bagels and lox to steak and potatoes, its stylish atmosphere and its unique selection of premium wines served by the glass.
+Del Frisco’s Grille is a modern American grill overlooking the Pier that has endeared itself to attracting diners with its creative twists on comfort foods from bagels and lox to steak and potatoes; its stylish atmosphere; and its unique selection of premium wines served by the glass.

 Inside the environs of Santa Monica’s historic Carousel Building you can find the delicious and historical Soda Jerks.
 Journey back to the 1920s and ’30s, when folks of all ages gathered at the local sweet spot for a handmade ice cream soda, sundae, shake or malt, concocted and served up by a bona fide, bowtie-clad “soda jerk.”